BIO3111 - Applied Ecology

 - Employ tools to assist in making robust management decisions and critically assess their strengths and weaknesses;

-- Demonstrate an understanding of the need to cater for genetic variation and evolutionary potential;
+- Evaluate the need to cater for genetic variation and evolutionary potential;

 - Assess the social, economic, ethical and political considerations of resource management, and how they impact decisions.